Readings

 Grouped summaries with summarize() and group_by

 The last key dplyr verb is summarize().
 It collapses a data frame to a single row.
-Visually, we are doing this (thanks RStudio for your cheatsheet):
+Visually, we are doing this (image from an earlier version of RStudio’s dplyr cheatsheet):

 We can use it to calculate the total number of confirmed cases detected globally since 1-22-2020 (the beginning of this dataset)